Debt Relief Order

 If you have decided that a DRO is the right option for you, we will put you in contact with a professional insolvency practitioner, should you need further help or advice with the mediation process, we’ll be right here to help.

-Once you have submitted your application and paid the £90 fee, the Debt Relief Order will be granted by an Official Receiver if you’re eligible.
+Once you have submitted your application, the Debt Relief Order will be granted by an Official Receiver if you’re eligible.

 Windfall During a DRO